 Solar Panel Efficiency

-Keep in mind that models with a high output aren’t necessarily more efficient because the size of solar panels varies.
+Remember that models with high solar panel wattage aren’t necessarily more efficient because the size of solar panels varies.
 For example, a 450-watt solar panel may be less efficient than a smaller 400-watt panel if it is bigger.

 Type Of Solar Module

-Monocrystalline solar panels are made from a single crystal or cylindrical ingot of silicon.
+Monocrystalline solar panels are made from a single crystal or cylindrical silicon ingot.
 They usually have a higher panel efficiency rating and are some of the most popular residential solar panels.

 Polycrystalline solar panels are made from raw silicon that has been melted and then cooled to form square-shaped crystals.
-These typically have slightly lower solar panel efficiency ratings, but are less expensive to produce than monocrystalline panels due to the manufacturing process.
+Due to the manufacturing process, these typically have slightly lower solar panel efficiency ratings but are less expensive to produce than monocrystalline panels.

-Thin-film solar, also called amorphous silicon solar cells, are made from thin layers of silicon deposited on a substrate, such as glass or metal.
-These solar panels are commonly less efficient, but they are the least expensive to produce of all panel types and can be easily integrated into existing structures.
+Thin-film solar cells, also called amorphous silicon solar cells, are made from thin layers of silicon deposited on a substrate, such as glass or metal.
+This technology is commonly less efficient and has lower solar panel wattage, but it is the least expensive to produce of all panel types and can be easily integrated into existing structures.
 Thin-film solar has great potential for many applications as researchers improve efficiency and solar panel power output.

 Solar Panel Wattage